Fanel99/Fanel99/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I just finished the Full Stack UpLeveled Bootcamp based in Viena.
+- 🎓 &nbsp; Finished the Full Stack UpLeveled Bootcamp based in Viena.
 - 🌱 &nbsp; Learning more about Typescript and  Design
 - ✍️ &nbsp; Listening books in my spare time